 - Publisher - The publisher of the source should be cited before the publication date.

-- Publication Date - Write it at the end of text citation including the date, month and year.
+- Publication Date - Write it at the end of the text citation, including the date, month, and year.

 - Location of the source - It is the URL and page numbers where the source is found.

 Author's last name, author's first name.
 Title of the book.
 Book Version, Publisher Name, Year published.